fnss/fnss.github.io/index.md

 Java library          | [Browse](doc/java/) | [Browse](https://github.com/fnss/fnss/tree/master/java/examples)
 ns-3 library          | [Browse](doc/ns3/) | [Browse](https://github.com/fnss/fnss/tree/master/ns3/fnss/examples)

+Alternatively, you can have a look at

 Further information about FNSS architecture and the models it implements can be found in this paper:

  L. Saino, C. Cocora, G. Pavlou, [A Toolchain for Simplifying Network Simulation Setup](http://www.ee.ucl.ac.uk/~lsaino/publications/fnss-simutools13.pdf), in *Proceedings of the 6th International ICST Conference on Simulation Tools and Techniques (SIMUTOOLS '13)*, Cannes, France, March 2013 \[[PDF](http://www.ee.ucl.ac.uk/~lsaino/publications/fnss-simutools13.pdf)\] \[[Slides](http://www.ee.ucl.ac.uk/~lsaino/publications/fnss-simutools13-slides.pdf)\]

+or in [these slides](aims2014/slides.pdf) that were used for a tutorial on FNSS at the [AIMS 2014 conference](http://www.aims-conference.org/2014/tutorials.html).

 ### Citing